 Installation

-Screw in the brake cylinder mounting bolts and tighten them securely.
+Install the brake cylinder mounting bolts and tighten them securely.

 Lubricate the primary and secondary pistons with clean brake fluid.

-Install the float switch for the brake fluid level.
+Install the brake fluid level float sensor.

-Each time the brake master cylinder is removed, the hydraulic system must be completely bled.
-The time to prime the system can be reduced if the master cylinder is filled with fluid and pumped or «tested in a test way» prior to installation on the vehicle.
-Fill the reservoir with brake fluid and slowly push the piston all the way in using a wooden rod or Phillips screwdriver.
-Before releasing the piston, block the brake line connections to prevent air from entering the brake master cylinder, then release the piston.
-Repeat the procedure until brake fluid without air bubbles comes out of the brake line connections.
-Be careful - do not allow the bottom of the tank to be exposed during pumping.
+Each time the master cylinder is removed, it is necessary to completely bleed the hydraulic system.
+The time it takes to bleed the system can be reduced if the master cylinder is filled with fluid and pumped or "test bled" before it is installed on the vehicle.
+Fill the reservoir with brake fluid and slowly push the piston all the way in using a wooden dowel or a Phillips-head screwdriver.
+Before releasing the piston, block the brake line connections to prevent air from entering the master cylinder, then release the piston.
+Repeat the procedure until brake fluid without air bubbles starts to flow from the brake line connections.
+Be careful not to expose the bottom of the tank while bleeding.

-Tighten the brake master cylinder nuts securely.
+Tighten the master cylinder mounting nuts securely.